 - may not be flattering for all body types

-- Consider the features that are most important to you.
-Do you love pockets?
+- Consider the features that are most important to you: Do you love pockets?
 Need a waistband that adjusts easily?
 Have sensitive skin that gets irritated by certain fabrics?
 Want a certain length?
-Considering these features is key for finding the perfect shorts.
+Considering these features is key for finding the right shorts.

-- Think about the types of running you intend to do.
-If you’ll be running in rough terrain, longer shorts are a good option, as they provide more protection.
-Or, if you’re heading to the track to sprint, you’ll want ones with side splits for maximum range of motion.
+- Think about the types of running you intend to do: If you’ll be running on trails, longer shorts are a good option because they provide more protection.
+If you’re heading to the track to sprint, you’ll want shorts with side splits for maximum range of motion.

-- Return policy.
-Especially if you’re unable to try on a few pairs before purchasing one, be sure to pay close attention to the return policy just in case you need to swap your shorts for a different pair or size.
+- Check the return policy: Especially if you don’t have the option of trying on a few pairs before purchasing one, be sure to pay close attention to the return policy in case you need to swap your shorts for a different pair or size.

 Whether you’re new to running or training for your ninth marathon, there’s nothing like a new pair of running shorts to get you even more motivated for your afternoon jog.

-Plus, the right pair of running shorts can also provide protection and offer a way to secure your house keys.
+The right pair of running shorts can provide protection and offer a way to secure your keys and other essentials.

-By considering your fit, style of running, and must-have features, we’re confident that you’ll find a pair of running shorts that’s right for you.
+We’re confident that by considering your preferred fit, style of running, and must-have features, you’ll find a pair of running shorts that’s right for you.